Janae Andrew, M.A., LPC

 I had the honor of being with Gila River Healthcare (on the Gila River Indian Community) from 2011-2022 as a case manager, therapist, clinical manager and lastly as an intake specialist.
 I served people primarily from the Akimel O’odham (Pima) and PeePosh (Maricopa) tribes, but also many others including Tohono O’odham, Salt River Pima-Maricopa Indian Community, Navajo, Apache, Chocktaw and Sioux.
 My love and respect for the Gila River Indian Community run deep.
 The stories shared with me on the reservation are sacred and central to my work with all folx who have experienced historical/intergenerational trauma.

-Narrative, Humanistic/Person-Centered (Rogerian) therapy with elements of parts work, inner child healing, CBT and DBT.
+Narrative, Humanistic/Person-Centered (Rogerian) therapy with elements of parts work, inner child healing, trained in CBT, DBT and EMDR (I am not currently practicing EMDR).
 I utilize sensory modalities and art, and all of my work is trauma-competent.